Covered in this guide:

 March - September

 The daylight hours are long in Summer.
-Light starts to appear around 5am in the morning and sunsets extend through to 10pm.
-The best time to take photos in Summer is early in the morning or late in the evening, where the light is softer and more flattering.
+Light starts to appear around 5am in the morning, and sunsets extend through to 10pm.
+The best time to take photos in Summer is early in the morning or late in the evening, when the light is softer and more flattering.
+Scotland transforms into a vibrant green landscape, with flowers and grass flourishing.
+The country is much busier with warmer temperatures and increased tourism.
+Carparks are more likely to be at capacity, and popular tourist locations have high numbers of people visiting daily.

-Autumn & Winter
+Autumn

-October - February
+November - February

 what to wear for a scotland elopement